-We are holding the 2023 Annual Meeting of Stockholders (including any postponements, adjournments or continuations thereof, the "Annual Meeting") for the following purposes:
+We are holding the 2024 Annual Meeting of Stockholders (including any postponements, adjournments or continuations thereof, the "Annual Meeting") for the following purposes:

-- 1. To elect as directors 10 nominees to serve until the 2024 Annual Meeting of Stockholders or her/his earlier resignation, removal or death. - 2.
-To approve, on a non-binding advisory basis, the compensation of our named executive officers, or "NEOs." - To approve, on a non-binding advisory basis, the preferred frequency of future advisory votes on the compensation of our NEOs - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2023. - 5.
-To approve the Company's Second Amended and Restated Certificate of Incorporation reflecting, among other things, new Delaware law provisions regarding officer exculpation. - If properly presented at the Annual Meeting, to vote on a proposal submitted by a stockholder regarding shareholder ratification of excessive termination pay. - 7.
+- 1. To elect as directors 10 nominees to serve until the 2025 Annual Meeting of Stockholders or her/his earlier resignation, removal or death. - 2.
+To approve, on a non-binding advisory basis, the compensation of our named executive officers, or "NEOs." - To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2024. - 4.
+If properly presented at the Annual Meeting, to vote on a proposal submitted by a stockholder regarding transparency in political spending. - 5.
 To transact such other business as may properly come before the Annual Meeting in accordance with our Bylaws.